bitnami-labs/sealed-secrets/README.md

 ### Linux

-The `kubeseal` client can be installed on Linux, using below commands:
+The `kubeseal` client can be installed on Linux, using the below commands:

 ```bash
 wget https://github.com/bitnami-labs/sealed-secrets/releases/download/<release-tag>/kubeseal-<version>-linux-amd64.tar.gz